Bears are active in Grand Teton

 Bear spray is extremely effective to deter bear attacks.
 Bear spray is a non-toxic and non-lethal means of warding off aggressive bears.
 It temporarily affects the bear's respiratory system and mucus membranes.

-Keep bear spray immediately available on your belt or your pack's waist strap, not in your park.
+Keep bear spray immediately available on your belt or your pack's waist strap, not in your pack.
 Use only bear spray; personal self-defense pepper spray is not effective.
 Bear spray is not a repellent.
 Bear spray should never serve as a substitute for standard safety precautions in bear country.
 Follow the manufacturer's instructions.
 Know how to use it, and be aware of limitations, including the expiration date.

 For your protection, do not remove the safety clip unless you are preparing to use the spray.
 It may accidentally discharge.
 Never store the bear spray in a vehicle.
-It may explode due to heart.
+It may explode due to heat.
 Keep out of reach of children.
 Ask a ranger for additional information.

 Staying with Your Food